numerodix/emcache/doc/Test-plan.md

 **Rust level mirco benchmarks** show that setting or getting a key runs on the order of 200 nanoseconds.
 So theoretically we can store 5M keys per second.
 Even tacking on a protocol layer only takes it up to about 300-400ns.
+The transport layer is much slower, showing about 1000ns for reading commands/writing responses.
+So that gives a total upper bound of 1400ns per operation.

 And yet **tcp based stress testing** over 127.0.0.1 shows a much lower rate of 150k/s for key insertion in `noreply` mode where the client just spits out set